 Using infrastructure improvements, such as sewer, water, fiber optic and electrical system upgrades as a tool can result in attracting more investment by improving access, livability, and sustainability.
-These key investments increase property values and also stimulate private developers to invest in and enhance real estate.
-Investments in public infrastructure encourage the highest and best use for properties along the State Street corridor.
-By constructing infrastructure, private developers can connect to existing utilities and amenities, which helps offset higher land and construction costs.
+Public investment in infrastructure can stimulate more consistent, smaller scale, and more infill development.
+Investments in public infrastructure can encourage the highest and best use for properties along the State Street corridor, and offset higher land and construction costs that exist along the corridor compared to a greenfield setting.